daisygunn/la-petite-traveller/README.md

 The navbar is placed on top of a responsive image which acts as a header, when viewed on smaller screens I opted for the menu to collapse into a hamburger icon as I still wanted to image to be seen.
 The image I have chosen is representative of the site's theme and incorporates the colour palette, it immediately encourages the user to think of being on holiday and entices them to read further.

 ### *About*
 This is where I introduce myself and the page and give a brief insight into why it was created, I have used an H2 element for the main heading, followed by an H3 tag line and then a more descriptive paragraph.
-I wanted to keep this section simple and clean as there is plenty more information to follow.
+I wanted to keep this section simple and clean as there is plenty of information that follows.

 ### *Travel Tips 101*
 This section starts with an H2 heading and is then followed by a series of H4 and P elements, this structure is used to provide clarity of the items within this section and make it easy to understand at a glance.
 This also allows the users to direct their attention to a particular section they a more interested in.
 Within the p elements, there are several clickable links for products mentioned, this enables the user to easily navigate their way to recommended products creating a trusting relationship between the author and user.